kubernetes/website/content/en/blog/_posts/2018-08-03-make-kubernetes-production-grade-anywhere.md

 Buying a ticket on a commercial airline is convenient and safe.
 But when you travel to a remote location with a short runway, that commercial Airbus A320 flight isn’t an option.
 This doesn’t mean that air travel is off the table.
 It does mean that some compromises are necessary.

 The adage in aviation is that on a single engine aircraft, an engine failure means you crash.
 With twin engines, at the very least, you get more choices of where you crash.
-Kubernetes on a small number of hosts is sort of like this.
-And if your business case justifies it, you might scale up to a larger fleet of mixed large and small vehicles (e.g., FedEx, Amazon).
+Kubernetes on a small number of hosts is similar, and if your business case justifies it, you might scale up to a larger fleet of mixed large and small vehicles (e.g., FedEx, Amazon).

 Those designing a production-grade Kubernetes solution have a lot of options and decisions.
 A blog-length article can’t provide all the answers, and can’t know your specific priorities.
 We do hope this offers a checklist of things to consider, along with some useful guidance.
 Some options were left “on the cutting room floor” (e.g., running Kubernetes components using [self-hosting](https://github.com/kubernetes/kubeadm/blob/master/docs/design/design_v1.9.md#optional-and-alpha-in-v19-self-hosting) instead of static pods).
 These might be covered in a follow up if there is interest.
 Also, Kubernetes’ high enhancement rate means that if your search engine found this article after 2019, some content might be past the “sell by” date.